 Fantasy play also gives your little boy or girl a chance to explore gender roles.
 Preschool-age boys will generally gravitate to masculine make-believe characters like the strapping superhero, while girls will adopt feminine roles, wanting to be the mommy when playing house, for example.
 Even if your home doesn't model traditional "masculine" and "feminine" roles, your child is exposed to these ideas from books, TV, extended family, and friends.
-So don't be surprised if your little boy, who at 2 loved to push a baby doll around in a stroller, has abandoned that for rowdy games with his male friends.
+So don't be surprised if your little boy, who at 2 loved to push a baby doll around in a stroller, has abandoned that for rowdy games with their male friends.

 Your Preschooler: Off to School

 Around age 3 or 4, many children are starting school for the first time.
 This may be their first experience in a large group of children their own age, and it may take some getting used to.
-Your child suddenly has to share toys, take turns, communicate clearly, and cooperate with other children, and she'll probably need some help from the adults in her life.
+Your child suddenly has to share toys, take turns, communicate clearly, and cooperate with other children, and they'll probably need some help from the adults in their life.
 Many preschool activities are designed to work on developing these social skills.